Pjt727/anaylze-ble/valentineCaptures/Data_ReadME_Guide.txt

 difference1 - galaxyBuds and airpods cases open difference2 - galaxybuds and airpods cases closed

-randomization1 - hope to see the mac change on the airpods, don't beleive I will be able to capture it though
+randomization1 - hope to see the mac change on the airpods, don't believe I will be able to capture it though

 p.s. its 16 degrees and i can't type